Pranay0302/dogebot/README.md

 ### Features

-- getting live updates from the api (realtime)
+- getting live updates from the api
 - alarm mechanism (when it crosses a certain value, it'll notify us)